sijnstra/agon-projects/PCXview/README.md

 There are some sample images provided in the Images directory, including provided by the [Public Domain Image Archive](https://pdimagearchive.org/).

 # Roadmap items for development:
-* Support other image widths
-* Support images taller than the screen
+* Improve support for images taller than the screen
 * Make the header and format checks more robust

 # Example rendering